pham-andrew/pham-andrew.github.io/README.md

 # Andrew Pham

 Hello, welcome to my consulting landing page.
 I don't contract very often as I work in the industry full time but if you're reading this it usually means we've talked and I think I can do what you want.
 I'm a software factory director in the Space Force and a project liason at MIT.
-I calculate project costs from a baseline rate of $75-$100/hr depending on the difficulty, criticality, and speed of the project with $100 being the baseline for development work.
+I calculate project costs from a baseline rate of $75/hr for consulting and $100 an hour for development work going up depending on the difficulty, criticality, and speed of the project.

 ## Services